 The Agile Testing Days are not an ordinary agile testing conference.
 Those who have attended our "festival" before know that the Agile Testing Days are one of a kind.
-We are full of crazy ideas, of which some are realised at our conference – starting from bringing speakers on stage on the back of a real horse to equipping the venue toilets with special unicorn toilet paper.
+We are full of crazy ideas, of which some are realized at our conference – starting from bringing speakers on stage on the back of a real horse to equipping the venue toilets with special unicorn toilet paper.
 Every year, we want to surprise our conference attendees and speakers and, therefore, we develop ideas that are often out of the box.
 And here lies the key to a successful proposal for you.

 As we receive hundreds of papers, you must stand out from the mass.
 You have to think outside the box, get creative, strike a new path, be unique.
 Uniqueness can also be very simple; sometimes you just need to combine two things.
 Last year, Robert Lourens and Joost Voskuil have submitted a Robot Warsz Workshop, where attendees could program a robot using a visual programming language and learned more about the whole team approach at the same time.
 Søren Wassard's Walk'n'Talk session filled a gap; he combined the Open Space format with going for a walk outside.
 Attendees divided into small groups discussed selected topics as they explored the beautiful Sanssouci Park.